Alpha-McLovin/the-jokerer/README.md

 Online documentation : https://alpha-mclovin.github.io/the-jokerer/

-Hi, my name is Emilio and i made this joke app for a school project.
+Hi, my name is Emilio and I made this mobile joke application for a school project.

 The app gives you the ability to generate jokes and save them as favorite.